 davepoobond: well, that would be a fallacious argument. just because they havent done anything for other things doesn’t mean they didn’t do anything for the prior. just sayin!

 Oliver Potisillegal: My point remains valid, just because nobody has died of cannabis through direct use, doesn’t mean it can be attributed to the government’s efforts.
 There’s hard evidence that the gov’t has done the contrary.
 This countries drug policies are seriously outdated, cause more harm than good and are pushing people into illicit black markets.
-Despite that, why hasn’t there been a single documented case of cannabis toxicity/overdose/
+Despite that, why hasn’t there been a single documented case of cannabis toxicity/overdose/whatever?

 davepoobond: thats because we havent put a bunch of people that just hit the bong behind the wheel and say “let’s see what happens” yet